 Salam Web is a web browser like any other web browser which catches attention when you learn that it is a halal and sharia-compliant web browser for Muslims.
-In case you’re wondering what does that mean?, this article will help you understand what does Salam Web do.
+In case you’re wondering what does that means?, this article will help you understand what does Salam Web does.

-We, at Systemeta got intrigued by the idea and decided to try the Salam Web browser and here’s what we’ve learned :
+We, at Dotcomstories, got intrigued by the idea and decided to try the Salam Web browser, and here’s what we’ve learned :

 Web Search On the Salam Web Browser (SWB): Like most browsers, SWB uses Google as its default search engine, however, it adds multiple filters to give you results.

 Pros: The browser greets you with an inspirational quote, and displays useful information on the front page, such as, prayer timing and which direction to face while praying.

 Cons: The filters are not as accurate as they claim.
 For example, we searched for Bacon shops around us and got plenty of results and recommendations.

 Salam News: A dedicated News forum to broadcast news from all around the world.

 Pros: Direct option to explore all the headlines from the world.